The Vermont Statutes Online

 (5) to adopt and enforce ordinances relating to the operation, parking, soliciting, delivery, or fares in the taxi business within the City;

-(6) the specification of powers herein shall not be deemed to limit the general grant of ordinance-promulgating authority conferred by section 103;
+(6) the specification of powers herein shall not be deemed to limit the general grant of ordinance-promulgating authority conferred by section 103 of this charter;

 (b) Ordinance-making authority granted to the City by this charter and general law shall be exercised pursuant to the provisions of sections 106 through 109 of this subchapter.